getporter/porter/docs/content/distributing-bundles.md

 tag: deislabs/porter-kube-bundle:1.0
 ```

 This YAML snippet indicates that the invocation image will be built and tagged as `deislabs/porter-kubernetes:latest`.
 The first part of this reference, `deislabs` indicates the registry that the invocation image should eventually be published to.
-The `porter-kubernetes` segment identifies the iamge, while the `:latest` portion denotes a specific version.
+The `porter-kubernetes` segment identifies the image, while the `:latest` portion denotes a specific version.
 Much like the `invocationImage` attribute is used to control the name of resulting Docker invocation image, the `tag` attribute is used to specify the name and location of the resulting CNAB bundle.
 In both cases, when you are ready to publish your bundle, it would be a good idea to provide specific versions for both of these, such as `v1.0.0`.
 We recommend using [semantic versioning](https://semver.org/) for both the invocation image and the bundle.
 We also recommend specifying the same registry for both, in order to simplify access to your bundle and invocation image by end users.

 Once you have provided values for these, run the `porter build` command one last time to verify that your invocation image can be successfully built and to ensure that the value you specified in `invocationImage` is correct.